Treat Your Condition with Vascular Surgery in MA & RI

 - Diabetes: Vascular issues associated with diabetes include non-healing wounds, atherosclerosis, ulcers, PAD, and stroke.

 - Venous insufficiency: Sometimes, the veins can’t return sufficient blood to your heart and this leads to venous stasis ulcers

 What is Vascular Surgery?

 Vascular surgery is a subspecialty involving the vascular system, or veins, arteries, and lymphatic circulation.
 Often, this type of surgery addresses areas outside of the heart.
-Our experienced cardiologists and cardiothoracic specialists at Southcoast Health utilize a combination of minimally-invasive catheter procedures, medical therapy, and surgical reconstruction to address vascular issues.
+Our experienced vascular and endovascular specialists at Southcoast Health utilize a combination of minimally-invasive catheter procedures, medical therapy, and surgical reconstruction to address vascular issues.

 Southcoast Health vascular surgeons have received special training in the diagnosis and management of the entire vascular system.
 Together, our interventional cardiologists and cardiothoracic surgeons treat diseases involving the heart vessels.
 If you are facing a disease involving the blood vessels of the brain, you may be referred to a Southcoast Health neurosurgeon or neuroradiologist.

 Examination by a vascular surgeon can take place in an office setting, but for more complex vascular problems, a hospital visit may be more suitable.